 A word of caution, there is a lot that can go wrong in the process of flipping a house.
 It is important to be as precise as possible on the after repaired market value (ARV) of a property, particularly in a competitive market.

-If you are careful, you might be able to make reasonably consistent profit out of it.
+If you are careful, you might be able to make a reasonably consistent profit out of it.

 Recommended House Flipping Posts: